There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 To turn the display of the Commandline on and off, enter the CommandLine command or press Ctrl+9.
 You can dock the Commandline at the top or bottom of the BricsCAD application window or place it anywhere on any monitor attached to your computer.
 Hold down the Ctrl key (Cmd key on Macs) to prevent the Commandline from docking.

-When the Commandline is off, then the prompts are displayed by the status bar, and in the drawing area.
+When the Commandline is off, the prompts are displayed by the status bar and in the drawing area.
 (See figures below)

 Left: Command prompt displayed on the status bar.
 Right: ...and in the drawing area

 Double-click the left end of the status bar to toggle the display of the Commandline.

 5 The Prompt Menu

 When you launch a command, a Prompt menu displays all options for the current command.
 (See figure at right.)
 Use the mouse to select an option in the prompt menu.